Abdulla-Alkhulaqui/ST-EXAM/README.md

 --- A. Liskov Substitution Principle\
 --- B. Open / Closed Principle\
 --- C. Single Responsibility Principle\
---- D. Separation of Concerns Principle
+&check; D. Separation of Concerns Principle

 Q4\
 Which object-oriented principle is violated in the code snippet below?